This page is about the Chevrolet intermittent electrical problem. However, the issue also occurs on aging GMC and Cadillac trucks.

 After you remove this panel you'll be able to reach the 10 mm bolt holding the ground cable to the frame.
 The new cable comes with the retaining clips in the right places.

-The positive battery cable on these General Motors trucks includes the 175 amp mega fuse.
-I have yet to see one of these giant fuses blow.
+New positive battery cable for older Silverado here.
+The positive battery cable on these General Motors trucks includes the 175 amp mega fuse on newer models.

-Although the fuse itself isn't the problem the connections to it are.
-First, I inspected the fuse to verify it wasn't open or intermittent with a voltmeter while wiggling it.
-Instead I found a loose connection.
+Although the fuse itself isn't the problem, the connections to it are.
+Again, I found a loose connection.

 Instead of tightening the connection or replacing just the mega fuse and being done with it, I started looking at the positive cable.

 Do you know where this runs to?
-That's right, it actually runs to the main fuse box in the engine compartment on the driver side.
+That's right, it feeds the main fuse box in the engine compartment on the driver side.

 This means an interruption in power through this cable can take out any of the individual systems fused in that main relay and fuse box.